I1iah/rsschool-cv/cv.md

 ## At the moment I have no experience, but I have a great desire

-## Materials Science and Technology of New Materials
+## Finished SSU (Materials Science and Technology of New Materials)

 ## level of english: A2